Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Peppermint Grove was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Peppermint Grove was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups were English (31.1%), Australian (24.0%), and Scottish (9.5%).
-Notably, French (1.4%) was more represented than regionally (0.7%), as were Welsh (1.0% vs 0.8%) and South African (1.2% vs 1.1%).
+For ancestry, the top three groups were English (31.1%), Australian (24.0%), and Scottish (9.5%).
+Notable divergences included French (1.4% vs regional 0.7%), Welsh (1.0% vs 0.8%), and South African (1.2% vs 1.1%) groups, all overrepresented in Peppermint Grove.

 Frequently Asked Questions - Diversity